atoum/autoloop-extension/README.md

 # atoum/autoloop-extension [![Build Status](https://travis-ci.org/atoum/autoloop-extension.svg?branch=master)](https://travis-ci.org/atoum/autoloop-extension)

-autoloop-extension allows you automaticly run your tests in atoum's loop mode when files are changed.
+autoloop-extension allows you automatically run your tests in atoum's loop mode when files are changed.

 ## Example

-Here is an example: we can see that the test files are automaticly executed when the classes and test classes are changed.
+Here is an example: we can see that the test files are automatically executed when the classes and test classes are changed.

 ![Demo](doc/demo.gif)